Icenium/icenium-cli/README.md

 <a id="device"></a>
 **4. Run on device**

-To run your app on an Android device, install a QR code reader on the device, enable installing apps from unknown sources, and run the following command in the command line.
+To run your app on an Android device, install a QR code reader on the device, enable installing apps from unknown sources, and navigate to the folder containing your project files and run the following command in the command line.

 ```bash
 $ appbuilder build android